Bobbydigital420/XBoxCoverForge/README.md

 - Input images can be any resolution — they are automatically resized to the reference dimensions before processing
 - The interactive alignment window uses your first cover as a preview — the confirmed offset is then applied to all covers in the batch
-- For covers sourced from eBay auction photos or other angled shots, manual perspective correction in an image editor is recommended before running through the tool

 ---

-## License

-Do whatever you want with it. 😄